jonaspetersorensen/dotfiles/README.md

 1. See post from [iuriguilherme](https://github.com/microsoft/WSL/issues/4699#issuecomment-1136319012)
 1. See post from [MS](https://learn.microsoft.com/en-us/windows/wsl/vhd-size)

+Update 2024:
+WSL can automatically trim drives as long as the distro/volume has been set to `set-sparse=true`.
+The default setting is `false`.
+How to turn it on: `wsl --manage docker-desktop --set-sparse true`
+If you want to trim then do the following:
+1. Shutdown WSL
+2. Set sparse to false for the target distro, as trim cannot run when set to true
+3. Trim the target `*.vhdx` file(s)
+4. Set sparse to true again for the distro(s)
+5. Done!

 Update 2023:
 MS has updated WSL2 to automatically trim itself, and so far it seems to work on my system.